 Flow adheres to applicable laws and regulations regarding your personal information moving across geographical and jurisdictional borders.
 This includes the use of data transfer agreements and model contractual clauses, where available, between our corporate entities, our partners and our clients where required.

-Information submitted by you may be transferred by us to our other offices and/or to the third parties mentioned in the circumstances described above (see How Does Flow Use and Share Your Information?), which may be situated in, or employ staff in, places other than your home jurisdiction, the U.S. and/or the European Economic Area (EEA).
-The countries concerned may not have similar data protection laws to your home jurisdiction, the US and the EEA.
+Information submitted by you may be transferred by us to our other offices and/or to the third parties mentioned in the circumstances described above (see How Does Flow Use and Share Your Information?), which may be situated in, or employ staff in, places other than your home jurisdiction, the U.S., the U.K. and/or Europe.
+The countries concerned may not have similar data protection laws to your home jurisdiction, the U.S., the U.K. and Europe.
 Where we transfer your information we will take all reasonable steps to ensure that your privacy continue to be protected.
-By submitting information via the Flow Website, you agree to this storing, processing and/or transfer.
+By submitting information via the Flow Digital Property, you agree to this storing, processing and/or transfer.

 Flow’s accountability for personal data that it receives under the Privacy Shield and subsequently transfers to a third party is described in the Privacy Shield Principles.
 In particular, Flow remains responsible and liable under the Privacy Shield Principles if third-party agents that it engages to process the personal data on its behalf do so in a manner inconsistent with the Principles, unless Flow proves that it is not responsible for the event giving rise to the damage.

 We encourage you to contact us should you have a Privacy Shield-related (or general privacy-related) complaint.
-For any complaints that cannot be resolved with Flow directly, Flow has chosen to cooperate with EU data protection authorities (DPAs) and comply with the information and advice provided to it by an informal panel of DPAs in relation to such unresolved complaints (as further described in the Privacy Shield Principles).
-If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact our U.S.-based third party dispute resolution provider (free of charge) at https://feedback–form.truste.com/watchdog/request.
+For any complaints that cannot be resolved with Flow directly, and you continue to have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact our U.S.-based third party dispute resolution provider (free of charge) at https://www.jamsadr.com/file-an-eu-us-privacy-shield-claim.

 As further explained in the Privacy Shield Principles, a binding arbitration option will also be made available to you in order to address residual complaints not resolved by any other means.
-Flow is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission (FTC) and the US Department of Transportation.
+Flow is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission (FTC).

 Are Children Allowed to Use Flow?